Whole Life Insurance for Children: Beyond Protection to Financial Empowerment

 Cash Value life insurance for children grows exponentially over their lifetime

-You see, when a life insurance loan is taken out against the policy’s cash value, the cash account continues to earn interest and dividends on the entire principle balance.
+Thanks to compound interest, the cash value in the policy continues to grow and grow, regardless if you choose to borrow against the cash value.
+And even when a life insurance loan is taken out against the policy’s cash value, the cash account continues to earn interest and dividends on the entire principle balance.
+This continuous growth allows for a true compound interest environment, which avoids taxation on two fronts.

 One, the cash value growth is not taxed while it remains inside the policy.